-- financial asset is held within a business model whose objective is to hold financial assets to collect contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- financial asset is held within a business model whose objective is to hold financial assets to collect contractual cash flows; - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-These assets are subsequently measured at amortized cost using the effective interest rate method, less any impairment.
-Measurement gains or losses are recognized in net earnings in the period when the asset is derecognized or impaired.
+$These \, assets \, are \, subsequently \, measured \, at \, amortized \, cost \, using \, the \, effective \, interest \, rate \, method, \, less \, any \, impairment. \,\, Measurement$ gains or losses are recognized in net earnings in the period when the asset is derecognized or impaired.

 "Expected credit loss" impairment model.
 The Company applied a new forward-looking lifetime expected credit loss ("ECL") impairment model to its accounts receivable.
 The change in ECL's is recognized in earnings and reflected as an allowance against accounts receivable.
 The Company adopted the practical expedient to determine ECL's using a provision matrix based on historical trends, timing of recoveries and management's judgment as to whether current economic and credit conditions are such that actual losses are likely to differ from historical trends.
-Certain receivables are also individually assessed for specific impairment.
+Certain receivables are also individually assessed for lifetime expected credit losses.
 Adoption of the revised ECL based provision matrix did not result in any measurement adjustment to the Company's accounts receivable.